 So should I see it?

 Plus there’s the whole woman thing.
-Wonder Woman is not only the biggest female-led superhero movie of its kind, but it’s the first superhero movie directed by a woman, Patty Jenkins, the first movie directed by a woman with a $150 million budget, and, by now, it’s the first female-directed to open at more than $100 million at the weekend box office.
-There’s a world in which the greatest compliment you could then give the movie is that, having seen the end result, it didn’t matter that it was directed by a woman, but that’s not the world we live in, and as odd as it might seem to expect of a summer blockbuster Hollywood superhero movie, Wonder Woman is the kind of work that will change things, that will open minds and, therefore, doors.
-And there’s at least a small part of me that recognizes how many of the smaller in scope but massive in import scenes wouldn’t be there if this movie were directed by a man.
+Wonder Woman is not only the biggest female-led superhero movie of its kind, but it’s the first superhero movie directed by a woman, Patty Jenkins, the first movie directed by a woman with a $150 million budget, and, by now, it’s the first female-directed movie to open at more than $100 million at the weekend box office.
+There’s a world in which the greatest compliment you could then give the movie is that, having seen the end result, it didn’t matter that it was directed by a woman, but that’s not the world we live in, and as odd as it might seem to make a connection between a summer blockbuster Hollywood superhero movie and social progress, Wonder Woman is the kind of work that will change things, that will open minds and, therefore, doors.
+And there’s at least a small part of me that recognizes that some of the movie’s smaller-in-scope but massive-in-import scenes may not have been there if this movie were directed by a man.
 As far away as that sort of influence might seem from our day-to-day lives, it is a step in the right direction.

 But let’s not go nuts.
 It’s still a superhero movie that’s not trying to break the mould and, in and of itself, it doesn’t always reach that much higher.
 It handles its messages and themes with often surprising poignancy, it’s energetic, exciting, and fierce, but a lot of what you’ll get out of it is what you were already bringing into it.
 If you want to be inspired by it or you want to find more in it, you can and probably will, but if you weren’t already that invested in what it represents and what it’s supposed to represent, I don’t think it’ll move your personal needle as much as people would have you believe.